Banner Image

 4.1 If you have difficulty in meeting any of our invoices, please contact us promptly so that we may discuss payment arrangements.

-4.3 By accepting our engagement, you give us permission to deduct fees from monies held on your behalf.
+4.4 By accepting our engagement, you give us permission to deduct fees from monies held on your behalf.
 An invoice shall be sent or handed to you on the day of deduction or immediately thereafter.

-4.4 If an invoice is unpaid after the due date (“overdue”), we reserve the right to suspend our services until the invoice is paid in full, to require payment for future fees in advance, to retain your papers and files and any other property belonging to you that is in our possession, and to terminate the relationship.
+4.5 If an invoice is unpaid after the due date (“overdue”), we reserve the right to suspend our services until the invoice is paid in full, to require payment for future fees in advance, to retain your papers and files and any other property belonging to you that is in our possession, and to terminate the relationship.

-4.5 Unless otherwise agreed, if an invoice is more than 14 days overdue, we may require interest to be paid on the outstanding amount.
+4.6 Unless otherwise agreed, if an invoice is more than 14 days overdue, we may require interest to be paid on the outstanding amount.
 Interest will be calculated at 2% per month.
 Should it become necessary to issue cost recovery proceedings, the costs associated with this procedure including collection and location (if necessary) costs will be added to the amount owed and will be payable by you.

-4.7 We may ask you to pre-pay amounts to us, or to provide security for our fees and expenses.
+4.9 We may ask you to pre-pay amounts to us, or to provide security for our fees and expenses.
 You authorise us:

 a. to debit against amounts pre-paid by you; and

-b. to deduct from any funds held on your behalf in our trust account any fees, expenses or disbursements for which we have provided a dated invoice
+b. to deduct from any funds held on your behalf in our trust account any fees, expenses or disbursements for which we have provided a dated invoice.

-4.8 Although you may be expected to be reimbursed by a third party for our fees and expenses, and although our invoices may at your request or with your approval be directed to a third party, nevertheless you remain responsible for payment to us if the third party fails to pay us in full by the due date.
+4.10 Although you may be expected to be reimbursed by a third party for our fees and expenses, and although our invoices may at your request or with your approval be directed to a third party, nevertheless you remain responsible for payment to us if the third party fails to pay us in full by the due date.

-4.9 When we receive payment from you in respect of fees, this payment will be applied to the oldest amount outstanding in the first instance.
+4.11 When we receive payment from you in respect of fees, this payment will be applied to the oldest amount outstanding in the first instance.

 5. Files and Documents

-5.1 We will endeavour to store your file, including any documents belonging to you (subject to term 5.3), for at least 7 years (or as recommended by the New Zealand Law Society) following completion of our engagement.
+5.1 We will endeavour to store your file, including any documents belonging to you (subject to term 5.3), for 10 years (or as recommended by the New Zealand Law Society) following completion of our engagement.
 This does not include original documents that we have agreed to keep in safe custody, such as Wills, Powers of Attorney, trust deeds and leases (this list is an example only and is not exhaustive).

 5.2 We may send your files and documents to a reputable secure document storage company in which case the documents will be held subject to our agent’s terms and conditions of service.
 While all reasonable care will be taken, neither we nor our agent will have any liability (direct or indirect) in relation to the provision of this service.

-5.3 You grant us permission to destroy your file and all documents belonging to you after 7 years, or earlier if we have converted those files and documents to an electronic format.
+5.3 You grant us permission to destroy your file and all documents belonging to you after 10 years, or earlier if we have converted those files and documents to an electronic format.
 The destroying of your files will be done in a confidential manner.

 5.4 Pier Law owns copyright to all documents or works it creates in the course of the provision of legal or other professional services to you.
 You are granted a licence to use and copy the documents for your own personal or commercial use.
 However, you may not permit any third party to copy, adapt or use our documents without our written permission.